pyxnat/pyxnat/doc/installing.rst

 The manual way
 ---------------

-To install pyxnat first download the latest tarball (follow the link on the bottom of http://pypi.python.org/pypi/pyxnat) and expand it.
+To install :mod:`pyxnat` first download the latest tarball (follow the link on the bottom of http://pypi.python.org/pypi/pyxnat) and expand it.

 Installing in a local environment ..................................

-If you don't need to install for all users, we strongly suggest that you create a local environment and install `pyxnat` in it.
+If you don't need to install for all users, we strongly suggest that you create a local environment and install :mod:`pyxnat` in it.
 One of the pros of this method is that you never have to become administrator, and thus all the changes are local to your account and easy to clean up.